Although Canada is well-known for its beautiful lakes and mountains, Canadian foods are what drive people to visit this lovely country.

 After this post, not only will you be able to know the names of the most famous Canadian dishes, but you will also learn a thing or two about their origin.
 So without further ado, let’s get started!

 The savory dishes are the focal points of this nation’s cuisine.
-These delightful Canadian recipes are mostly comfort foods, so they will surely warm you up and satisfy your craving.
+These delightful Canadian dishes are mostly comfort foods, so they will surely warm you up and satisfy your craving.

 Poutine has to be the most iconic Canadian food out there.
 This French Canada culinary gem is credited to several small villages in Quebec, and it is supposed to date back to the 1950s.